-Our children's ministry reflect the elders' goals to provide:
+Our Children's Ministry reflect the elders' goals to provide:

-- The most child-care help for those parents who will be least likely to hear because of their children's ages/abilities. - Teaching that will support, but not usurp the parents' biblical training of their children. - What will be taught in those classes (Bible, Theology, Discipleship, etc) and what curriculum will be used to teach it. - Separate teaching for younger children who might be less likely to understand the sermon. - Programs that by their content, and by the age-limitations to whom they are offered, will create an upramp to gathering together with the whole congregation.
+- The MOST child-care help for those parents who will be LEAST to hear because of their children's ages/abilities. - Teaching that will support, but not usurp the parents' biblical training of their children. - What will be taught in those classes (Bible, Theology, Discipleship, etc) and what curriculum will be used to teach it. - Separate teaching for younger children who might be less likely to understand the sermon. - Programs that by their content, and by the age-limitations to whom they are offered, will create an up-ramp to gathering together with the whole congregation.